 - Patients with chronic conditions

 Several studies have reported the benefits of AAT.
-For a study published in PLoS ONE, researchers assessed the emotional and physical benefits of AAT for pediatric cancer patients.
+In a study published in PLoS ONE, researchers assessed the emotional and physical benefits of AAT for pediatric cancer patients.
 The diagnosis and treatment of pediatric cancer can have a tremendous emotional and physical impact on children and increase their risk of developing mental illness later in life.
-Caregivers for a sick child also are impacted emotionally and physically.
+Caregivers of a sick child also are impacted emotionally and physically.

 With AAT, patients in this study experienced many emotional benefits, including reduced stress and anxiety, improved quality of life, improved mood, and improved symptoms of depression.
 Similarly, the caregivers of children had less anxiety and stress with a visit from a therapy team.